• Tel: 858.663.9055

 Description

-DNTT antibody for IHC, also known as TdT antibody, recognizes Terminal deoxynucleotidyl transferase, a specialized nuclear DNA polymerase encoded by the DNTT gene on chromosome 10q23-q24.
+TdT Antibody for IHC detects Terminal deoxynucleotidyl transferase (DNTT), a specialized nuclear DNA polymerase encoded by the DNTT gene on chromosome 10q23-q24.
 Terminal deoxynucleotidyl transferase, commonly referred to as TdT and also known as DNA nucleotidylexotransferase or Terminal transferase, is a member of the DNA polymerase X family selectively expressed in immature lymphoid cells.
-DNTT antibody, also referred to as TdT antibody in the literature, is widely used in research focused on lymphoid differentiation and hematologic malignancies.
-This recombinant monoclonal antibody clone MSVA-453R is designed to support immunohistochemical detection of nuclear TdT expression in tissue sections.
+A TdT Antibody for IHC is commonly used to identify immature lymphoid populations in tissue sections and to support detection of lymphoblastic neoplasms in histological analysis.
+This recombinant monoclonal antibody clone MSVA-453R enables reliable immunohistochemical detection of nuclear TdT expression in formalin-fixed tissue samples.
+This antibody is part of a broader collection of IHC antibodies validated by tissue microarray analysis, supporting consistent staining across normal and cancer tissues.

-Structurally, TdT contains regulatory regions that influence substrate selection and protein-protein interactions within recombination complexes.
+Structurally, Terminal deoxynucleotidyl transferase contains regulatory regions that influence substrate selection and protein-protein interactions within recombination complexes.
 Alternative splicing of DNTT can generate isoforms with subtle biochemical differences that may affect catalytic efficiency and regulation.
 Persistent or dysregulated expression of DNTT contributes to genomic variability and is implicated in lymphoid malignancy development.
-Through its central role in immune receptor diversification, Terminal deoxynucleotidyl transferase remains essential to both normal lymphopoiesis and disease-oriented research applications.
+Through its central role in immune receptor diversification, TdT remains essential to normal lymphopoiesis and disease-oriented research applications.
+This TdT Antibody for IHC supports detection of nuclear TdT expression in studies of lymphoid development, leukemia biology, and hematologic malignancy research, and is available from NSJ Bioreagents.
+It can be compared with our TdT Antibody (clone TDT/1393) for detection of terminal deoxynucleotidyl transferase in lymphoid precursor cells and hematologic malignancy studies.

 Application Notes

-1. Optimal dilution of the DNTT antibody for IHC should be determined by the researcher.
+1. Optimal dilution of the TdT Antibody for IHC / DNTT Antibody should be determined by the researcher.

 2. This DNTT/Terminal deoxynucleotidyl transferase antibody is recombinantly produced by expression in human HEK293 cells.